U.S. to demand disclosures as it eases Myanmar sanctions

 Sanctions have also been suspended or lifted by other developed countries, including Canada, Australia, Japan and European Union states.

-The British government's trade promotion body, UK Trade & Investment, opened an office in Myanmar's commercial capital, Yangon, on Wednesday.
+The British government's trade promotion body, UK Trade & Investment, opened an office in Myanmar's commercial capital, Yangon, on Wednesday and its chief executive, Nick Baird, said it had the expertise to help with power generation.

+"The financial sector is another area, because none of these projects will happen unless there is significant investment, including from the private sector, into the area," he told a news conference.

 ACTIVIST GROUPS REMAIN WORRIED